MaterializeInc/materialize/doc/user/content/sql/create-source/load-generator.md

 ### Creating an auction load generator

-To create the load generator source and its associated subsources:
+To create a load generator source that simulates an auction house and emits new data every second:

 ```sql
 CREATE SOURCE auction_house